brianfrankcooper/YCSB/hbase098/README.md

 * `principal`: If testing need to be done against a secure HBase cluster using Kerberos Keytab, this property can be used to pass the principal in the keytab file.
 * `keytab`: The Kerberos keytab file name and location can be passed through this property.
+* `clientbuffering`: Whether or not to use client side buffering and batching of write operations.
+This can significantly improve performance and defaults to true.
 * `writebuffersize`: The maximum amount, in bytes, of data to buffer on the client side before a flush is forced.
 The default is 12MB.
+Only used when `clientbuffering` is true.

 Additional HBase settings should be provided in the `hbase-site.xml` file located in your `/HBASE-HOME-DIR/conf` directory.
 Typically this will be `/etc/hbase/conf`.